 Accelerate the response to incidents

-The automation approach set up by DevOps should help to better react towards unavoidable incidents.
-Good communication between the two teams (as in our client's example) will also facilitate this reaction.
+The automation approach set up by DevOps should help to better react to unavoidable incidents.
+Good communication between both teams (as in our client's example) will also facilitate this reaction.

 Increase customer satisfaction

 Having short deployment cycles and regularly bringing new features into production will mechanically improve customer satisfaction and your market relevance.
-Seeing their feedback taken into account and the product improving enhances their value, solves their problems, and makes the difference with the competition.
+Seeing their feedback taken into account and the product improving enhances their value solves their problems, and makes a difference with the competition.

 How to implement DevOps in your company?